ericrogler/Green-Book/Z004_Management_General_Teaching.md

 Manage resources.
 - Resources includes people too.

 That's the simple, pragmatic answer.
-What they actually do is handle communication and relationships between people, task delegation, and accomplishing a specific goal or completing a project/work.
+What they actually do is handle communication and relationships between people, task delegation, creating schedules, and accomplishing a specific goal or completing a project/work.

 Here's examples of what I mean:
 - Finding new projects and work to keep everyone in business and employed